PawarPayal/Anudip-Assignment/Excel/HLookup/README.md

 # HLOOKUP Assignment

-This assignment showcases solutions to various problems and scenarios involving the **HLOOKUP** function in Microsoft Excel.
-The HLOOKUP function (Horizontal Lookup) is a powerful tool for searching and retrieving data from a specific row within a table, making it essential for effective data analysis and reporting.
+o This assignment showcases solutions to various problems and scenarios involving the **HLOOKUP** function in Microsoft Excel.
+o The HLOOKUP function (Horizontal Lookup) is a powerful tool for searching and retrieving data from a specific row within a table, making it essential for effective data analysis and reporting.

 ## Overview